• Skip to primary navigation

 PIN the recipe to try it later!

-One of the best things about summer is cooking outside on electric smokers.
+One of the best things about summer is cooking outside on pellet smokers.
 Some of our favorite delicious recipes are Smoked Burgers, Smoked Salmon, and Smoked Chuck Roast.

-More favorites are Smoked Corn on the Cob, Chili Lime Chicken, and Smoked Turkey.
+More favorites are Smoked Beer Can Chicken, Smoked Corn on the Cob, Chili Lime Chicken, and Smoked Turkey.

-One of the best ways to cook chicken legs is on the electric pellet smoker.
+One of the best ways to cook chicken legs is on a pellet smoker.
 This is a simple recipe that anyone can make.

 I based this recipe on Smoked Pork Loin Roast.
 It has a fantastic dry rub that adds a unique flavor to the meat.
 After all, we love a sweet and savory rub with a bit of heat!